Random Niagara Facts and Stories

 Ice Bridge

-Honeymoon Capitol of the World
+Honeymoon Capital of the World

 Turning off the American Falls